jemiller0/Folio/README.md

-# Folio command-line import/export utility
+# Folio console application

 ## Description

-This project includes a command-line application that can be used to load and save data to and from a FOLIO database to JSON files.
+This project includes a console application that can be used to load and save data to and from a FOLIO database to JSON files.
 The data can be loaded and saved using either the FOLIO web API or using the PostgreSQL COPY command.

 ## Requirements